kyle2277/C-Permutation-Matrix-Encryption/README.md

 ### Multithreading the Generation of Permutation Matrices
 To increase the performance of generating permutation matrices, I designed 2 multithreading schemes which will be referred to as permut-pthread and permut-pthread-join.
 Both schemes schedule the generation of each matrix to a new thread, but permut-pthread-join synchronizes the completion of the threads while permut-pthread does not.

-For fixed-dimension encryption, since matrix generation makes up 35% of the runtime, by [Amdahl's Law](#independent-variables-and-testing-methodology) I'm expecting an approximate speedup of 1.2.
+For fixed-dimension encryption, since matrix generation makes up 35% of the runtime, by [Amdahl's Law](#testing-methodology) I'm expecting a maximum speedup of 1.2.
 The speedup is limited by the fact that only 2 matrices need to be generated, therefore the factor of parallelizability cannot be greater than 2 because each thread only handles 1 matrix.

-The graph below shows how both schemes perform compared to a single-threaded control run with the same input.
-Displayed is elapsed time vs the number of threads for 3 passes of fixed-dimension encryption.
+Plot 1 shows how both schemes perform compared to a single-threaded control run with the same input.

 <img src="https://github.com/kyle2277/Font_Blanc_C/blob/dev-permut-pthread-and-chunk/Misc/GenPmat_Fixed.png" Alt="Elapsed Time vs Number Threads for Fixed-Dimension Encryption" width="600"></img>

+**Plot 1:** *Performance comparison of permut-pthread and permut-pthread-join multithreading schemes for fixed-dimension encryption.*

 Evidently, the permut-pthread scheme is marginally better than permut-pthread-join.
 As expected, the performance gain appears at 2 threads and doesn't improve when using more.
 The average permut-pthread execution time with 2 or more threads was approximately 416 ms. The control execution time was 539 ms. This is a speedup of 1.3.

-For variable-dimension encryption, since matrix generation makes up 87% of the runtime, by [Amdahl's Law](#independent-variables-and-testing-methodology) I'm expecting an approximate speedup of 2.8.
-Since there are 10 matrices to generate for variable-dimension encryption, the maximum speedup would be achieved by running 10 threads in parallel however my CPU limits the factor of parallelizability to 4 since it's dual core hyperthreaded at 2 threads per core.
+For variable-dimension encryption, since matrix generation makes up 87% of the runtime, by [Amdahl's Law](#testing-methodology) I'm expecting a maximum speedup of 2.8.
+Since there are 10 matrices to generate for variable-dimension encryption, the highest speedup would be achieved by running 10 threads in parallel however my CPU limits the factor of parallelizability to 4 since it's dual core hyperthreaded at 2 threads per core.

-The graph below shows how both schemes perform compared to a single-threaded control run with the same input.
-Displayed is the elapsed time vs number of threads for 3 passes of variable-dimension encryption.
+Plot 2 shows how both schemes perform compared to a single-threaded control run with the same input.

 <img src="https://github.com/kyle2277/Font_Blanc_C/blob/dev-permut-pthread-and-chunk/Misc/GenPmat_Variable.png" Alt="Elapsed Time vs Number Threads for Variable-Dimension Encryption" width="600"></img>

+**Plot 2:** *Performance comparison of permut-pthread and permut-pthread-join for variable-dimension encryption.*

 Again the permut-pthread scheme performs better than permut-pthread-join.
 As expected, the maximum performance gain is achieved at 4 threads and doesn't improve when using more.
 The average permut-pthread execution time with 4 or more threads was approximately 1086 ms. The control execution time was 2400 ms. This is a speedup of 2.21—around 75% of the ideal speedup.